roncewind/NNPlayground/NN-framework/ONNX/README.md

 sudo ln -sf /usr/local/lib/libonnxruntime.so.1 /usr/local/lib/libonnxruntime.so
 ```

-- Update the library path with `ldconfig`
+- Update the linker bindings and cache with `ldconfig`.

 ```
 sudo ldconf